This article is a departure from previous ones, as it’s aimed to other developers, hobbyists, and curious people.

 It keeps compilation times away from us : we just need to change the code, then relaunch the game.
 No time wasted waiting, it’s really useful when you want to quickly change some parameters to try some of your ideas.

-• It allow us to be messy.
+Getting rid of large amounts of code is also easier because you spent less time to write it.
+No more “I won’t rewrite this part because it took me so long to write in the first place”, just press delete and move on to the next task. - It allow us to be messy.
 Yes, it may sounds like a strange advice.
 I’m sure all your teachers have told you not to write messy code but to do careful planning, draw UML diagrams and bla bla bla blaaa… But in the end, you have to get the job done.
 The good programmer is not the one that follows all the guidelines, but the one that ships his product with all the planned features, no critical bug, and in time.

 The only real and universal advice that can apply for programmers is : “choose the right tools for the job”.
 It also works with methodology and processes.